felddy/foundryvtt-docker/README.md

 Creates a Docker container with an installation of the [postfix](http://postfix.org) MTA.
 Additionally it has an IMAP server ([dovecot](https://dovecot.org)) for accessing the archvies of sent email.
-All email is BCC's to the `mailarchive` account.
+All email is BCC'd to the `mailarchive` account.

 ## Usage ##